 Please read the "Rollover Explanation for Qualified Plans, 403(b) Plans and Governmental 457(b) Plans" and the IRS "Form W-4R" documents at the end of this form.
 When taking a distribution from your retirement account, consult a tax advisor for information pertaining to taxable amounts and possible penalties.

 Distribution Reasons

-A distribution cannot be made from a Solo 401(k) plan except for the following reasons:
+A distribution cannot be made from a MPP or PSP account except for the following reasons:

-Retirement: The participant has retired on or after the normal retirement age of 55 as defined by the plan document..
+Retirement: The participant has retired on or after the normal retirement age as defined by your plan document: